Diversity and Inclusion Initiatives

 - Radical Cataloging + Zine Workshop

-- PLG and Panopticon hosted a hands-on presentation and zine workshop on February 24th at 6:30 at Beatley Library, L-225.
-Andrew Clark, our discovery and metadata librarian, spoke about radical cataloging and then participants practiced the techniques of zine making.
+- PLG and Panopticon hosted a hands-on presentation and zine workshop.
+Andrew Clark, discovery and metadata librarian, spoke about radical cataloging and then participants practiced the techniques of zine making.

 The following courses are either experimental courses related to the topics of diversity and inclusion or are part of the curriculum.
 Efforts are underway to cover these topics in the required courses.